Domains in WHMCS are recurring products that have a term of 1 to 10 years.

 Automatic Payment Subscriptions

 Some payment gateways (such as PayPal and 2Checkout) offer the ability to automatically send payments of a fixed amount on a fixed schedule - called Subscriptions.
 Domains can have a different billing cycle from an associated service (ie. a monthly product but an annual domain) which increases the complexity required for a subscription.
-Where such functionality is supported by the gateway, a subscription is created to automatically sent payment for domain renewals:
+Where such functionality is supported by the gateway, a subscription is created to automatically send payments for domain renewals:

 - 2Checkout Inline Mode